MengyuanChen21/ECCV2022-DELU/readme.md

 ```

 ## Training
-Change "/path/to/thumos" into your own path to the dataset , and run:
+Change "path/to/thumos" into your own path to the dataset, and run:
 ```
 ./train_thumos.sh
 ```